LeTurt/turtlegod/cryptonote_notes.md

 The body part consists of a command and its parameters.
 The command is actually identified by the "command" field in the [Levin protocol](levin_protocol.md) header.
-The Levin body part then contains the fields and values for the command.
+The Levin body part then contains the fields and their values for the command.
 Similar to the Levin protocol main header, the body itself has its own header.
 This is defined as a set of fields in CN code: